-The WX800 is a recent model that features in the current product line-up of Sony.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540, while the WX800 does not have a direct successor.
+Both the SX530 and the WX800 have been discontinued, but can regularly be found used on ebay.
+The SX530 was replaced by the Canon SX540, while the WX800 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Sony WX800 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX530 and the Sony WX800?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.